Skip to main content

 Key Lessons

-1. Keep It Simple: Following the official docs often leads to cleaner code
+1. Keep It Simple: Following documentation patterns often leads to cleaner code

 What's Next?

-With this foundation in place, I'm ready to add TanStack Query for state management.
-But that's a story for another post.
-First, I had to fix all those tests I broke... which led me down quite the rabbit hole with Mock Service Worker.
+With this foundation in place, I have a clean, type-safe API layer that's ready to grow with my application.
+But first, I had to fix all those tests I broke... which led me down quite the rabbit hole with Mock Service Worker.

 Next up: From Fetch Mocks to MSW: A Testing Journey